Mount Edziza volcanic complex: Recreation

 The MEVC offers many recreational activities, including mountain climbing, camping, fishing, hunting, horseback riding, wildlife viewing, photography, hiking and backpacking.
 Buckley Lake and Mowdade Lake on the northern and eastern sides of the MEVC contain campsites with fire rings, bear-proof metal food caches and backcountry-style toilets.
 It is advised by BC Parks to not gather wood for campfires within Mount Edziza Provincial Park to help maintain a healthy ecosystem community.
 The optimum time for backpacking is generally between July 1 and September 15 when weather conditions are the most suitable.

 Kakiddi Lake, Mowchilla Lake, Mowdade Lake, Nuttlude Lake and Buckley Lake are well populated with rainbow trout and offer fishing at the MEVC.
 A limited entry hunting authorization is required for the hunting of mountain goats, mountain sheep and caribou within Mount Edziza Provincial Park.
 Horseback riding at the MEVC requires a letter of authorization.
 The many cinder cones dotting the MEVC have designated climbing routes to prevent scarring on their delicate surfaces from foot traffic.

 A hiking trail dubbed the Buckley Lake to Mowdade Lake Route extends across the northern half of the MEVC.
 It traverses south from Buckley Lake along Buckley Creek and gradually climbs onto the MEVC plateau where Eve Cone, Sidas Cone and Tsekone Ridge are visible along the route.
 Most of the Buckley Lake to Mowdade Lake Route is marked by a series of rock cairns from Tsekone Ridge onwards.

 The distance between Buckley Lake and Mowdade Lake is about 70 km but the hiking length between these two lakes varies depending on the route taken; it can take a minimum of 7 days to hike the Buckley Lake to Mowdade Lake Route.
 The weather can change extremely fast along this hiking trail.

 Accessibility

-The MEVC lies in a remote location with no established road access; the closest roads are the Stewart–Cassiar Highway to the east and the Telegraph Creek Road to the northwest, both of which come within 40 km of the volcanic complex.
+The MEVC lies in a remote location with no established road access.
+The closest roads are the Stewart–Cassiar Highway to the east and the Telegraph Creek Road to the northwest; both come within 40 km of the volcanic complex.
 Extending from these roads are horse trails that provide access to the MEVC.
 From Telegraph Creek, the Buckley Lake Trail extends about 15 km southeast along Mess Creek and Three Mile Lake.
-It then traverses about 15 km northeast along Dagaichess Creek and Stinking Lake to the northeastern end of Buckley Lake where it meets with the Klastline River Trail and the Buckley Lake to Mowdade Lake Route.
+It then traverses about 15 km northeast along Dagaichess Creek and Stinking Lake to the northeastern end of Buckley Lake.
+Here, it meets with the Klastline River Trail and the Buckley Lake to Mowdade Lake Route.